-This is the one ‘creative angle’ that aspiring photographers should avoid unless it’s totally necessary.
+This is the one type of angle that aspiring photographers should avoid, unless it’s totally necessary.

 When it comes to low and high angles remember the ‘low and high’ parts relate to the position of the CAMERA to the subject – not the other way around.

-You may need to raise a subject higher to for these creative angles.
+You may need to raise a subject higher to create this angle.
 But shooting in tall buildings out in the city are simple ways to practise your low angles too.

 High angles require the camera to be raised above the subject you’re shooting.
 Landscape photographers know all about high angles and the bigger views it gives them.